TelemetryDeck/docs/guides/android-setup.md

 And that's it!
 Your app is now ready to use TelemetryDeck.
 Hit the build button to check if everything is working – if not, check out the troubleshooting section below.

-For more advanced configuration options, programatic usage and information about signals, parameters and all other aspects of the SDK, check out the [README file](https://github.com/TelemetryDeck/KotlinSDK?tab=readme-ov-file#programmatic-usage).
+For more advanced configuration options, programmatic usage and information about signals, parameters and all other aspects of the SDK, check out the [README file](https://github.com/TelemetryDeck/KotlinSDK?tab=readme-ov-file#programmatic-usage).

 Feel free to browse the [TelemetryDeck SDK's source code](https://github.com/TelemetryDeck/KotlinSDK) as well.
 It's tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
 Privacy, yay!